Azure/Edge-infrastructure-quickstart-template/README.md

 ### Prerequisites

-We automatically generate all the scaling configurations for you.
 This feature is currently in **Private Preview**.
-Please fill in this form to sign up for Private Preview to get the SAS tokens.
+Before you begin, ensure you have the access to our automation tools.
+Please fill in this [form](https://github.com/Azure/Edge-infrastructure-quickstart-template/issues/new?assignees=xwen11&labels=customers+onboarding&projects=&template=preview-sign-up-form.md&title=%5BOnboarding%5D) to sign up for Private Preview.
 After you get the SAS tokens, following the steps below:

 1. Add `PRIVATE_PREVIEW_SAS` to your GitHub repo secrets.